santander-group-europe/innersource-projecttemplate/doc/code-review-process.md

 The code review process involves the following actors and pieces:

   * **Documentation**
-    * A contributing file is needed to provide the necessary steps and guidelines to allow contributors to send a proper pull request.
+    * A document is needed to provide the necessary steps and guidelines to allow contributors to send a proper pull request.
+It is usually named CONTRIBUTING.
   * **Author**
     * The contributor sending the pull request.
   * **Committer**: